Asabeneh/React-For-Everyone/readme.md

 It is good practice to open the browser console while you are developing your application to know if everything goes well.

-Let us keep styling all the JSX elements we have created:the header, main and footer.
+Let us keep styling all the JSX elements we have created: the header, main and footer.
 We can also use regular internal styling to style our application.
-It is very common in the react developer community people using only classes instead of id.
+Using regular style, to target an HTML element we use tag name, id, class, an attribute and other methods.
+It is very common in the react developer community people use quite a lot classes instead of id.
 In this material, I will use only class instead of id.

 In JSX element we write className instead of class because class is a reserved word in JavaScript.
 Similar to className, htmlFor instead of for in label.
 See the example below.